Home / Blog / Best Tab Manager

 Testing setup with 60+ tabs across 5 color-coded tab groups

-We installed each extension on a clean Chrome profile and used it as our primary tab manager for two full days.
-Our test scenario included 60+ open tabs organized into 5 Chrome tab groups across 2 windows.
-We tested each extension on four tasks: saving all tabs, restoring tabs, preserving tab group structure, and handling a simulated Chrome crash.
+We installed each extension on a clean Chrome profile and used it as the primary tab manager for two full days.
+The test setup had 60+ open tabs, 5 Chrome tab groups, and 2 windows.
+Each extension had to save all tabs, restore tabs, preserve tab group structure where possible, and handle a simulated Chrome crash.

 Chrome browser with 60+ tabs organized into 5 color-coded tab groups for extension testing